lgonzal6/lgonzal6.github.io/index.md

 <img src="images/recommend.jpg?raw=true"/>

 #### Description
 This project explores Netflix's movie database and creates a recommender system using collaborative filtering.
 The data included Movie_ID, User_ID, and Rating (1 - 5 scale).
 To create the the recommender system, we used the Surprise library created by Nicolas Hug.
 We compare results from three different algorithms: BaselineOnly, KNNWithMeans, and SVD.
 After obtaining the best rmse score from using SVD, we fine-tuned further using gridsearch.
-The resulting algorithm resulted in a rmse of 0.88, and a mae of 0.70.
-Further exploring the errors revealed that the vast majority of ratings were mispredicted by 1 ratign point or less.
+The best algorithm resulted in a rmse of 0.88, and a mae of 0.70.
+Further exploring the errors revealed that the vast majority of ratings were mispredicted by 1 rating point or less.

 ---
 ### Regression Analysis